 Also, make sure you know where your first few classes meet and find the classrooms.
 That way you can arrive at them early instead of rushing in five minutes late because you couldn’t find the room.

-Your very first class – Don’t plan on getting much achieved during your very first class, or any of your classes on your first day if you’re teaching various groups of students.
+Your very first class – Don’t plan on getting much achieved during your very first week in an EFL classroom abroad, or any of your classes on your first day if you’re teaching various groups of students.

 That’s because your students will be so excited they have a new foreigner in the school, all they’ll be capable of doing is telling you their names and how old they are.